georgekhananaev/valkey-cluster/README.md

 ## Notes

-- This is for development purposes only and not recommended for production
+- This is for development purposes only - I wouldn't recommend it for production
 - The cluster has no replicas (replica count is set to 0)
 - All data is stored locally in the `valkey-data` directory